Vyral/natasha-greenhalgh-recruiting/_drafts/resources-to-broaden-your-horizons--improve-your-services.md

 youtube_code: emF6deMY_o8
 ---

-{% include youtube.html %}How can you become your clients’ economist of choice?
-Find out today.
+{% include youtube.html %}<center>How can you become your clients’ economist of choice?
+Find out today.</center>

 Our team takes pride in understanding what’s going on in our community and the economy as a whole. **Here’s a list of some of the tools and resources we’ve incorporated into our business so that we’re more knowledgeable than our competition when it comes to meeting with a buyer or seller:**